Rambler Six and V8: 1958

 George W. Romney stated "the Hudson and Nash would remain distinctive in size from the Rambler in 1958."
 Designs were developed for the big-car Hudson and Nash models to share the Rambler automobile platform by stretching the body about nine inches ahead of the cowl.
 However, the Rambler became the new AMC division following the discontinuation of both the Nash and Hudson lines after the 1957 model year.

 The larger-sized 1958 Ramblers incorporated "more than 100 changes and were outwardly quite different from their predecessors."
 The cars received "a complete reskin that made the 1956 bodies look a bit bulkier".
 This major redesign featured new front and rear fenders.
 A new front end moved the headlamps from inside the grille to the top of the front fenders and featured twin headlamps on each side on the "Super" and "Custom" models, as well as full-length bodyside moldings.
 The basic "Deluxe" trim models had no side trim and came standard with single headlights, but the new "quad" headlights were optional.

 The 1958 Ramblers now had the industry's requisite flared tailfins.
 The Rambler line was one of the last among the domestic automobiles to incorporate tailfins to its body design (and also one of the first to eliminate them).
-When asked why the 1958 Ramblers featured this styling feature, AMC's Chairman and CEO George W. Romney responded, "If we have to use tail fins to get people to try compact cars, we'll use tail fins.
-Later on we will certainly be able to do away with them, and to build clean, simple, uncluttered cars."
+When asked why the 1958 Ramblers featured this styling feature, George W. Romney, AMC's Chairman and CEO responded, "If we have to use tail fins to get people to try compact cars, we'll use tail fins.
+Later on, we will certainly be able to do away with them, and to build clean, simple, uncluttered cars."

 By 1958, Rambler was selling half of its production as station wagons, proportionately more of that body style than any other automaker.
 All Rambler station wagons carried the Cross Country name.
 The innovative hardtop (no "B-pillar") station wagon body style was no longer available in the Rambler line, as it was reserved for the 1958 Ambassador models.
-The Rambler station wagons featured a step down roof over their rear cargo area and a standard roof rack.
+The Rambler station wagons featured a step-down roof over their rear cargo area and a standard roof rack.
 The new design also featured wider rear openings with a frame-less roll-down rear window and a "one-finger" latch on the spring-assisted tailgate.
 Rambler's new one-piece, fold-down station wagon tailgate was adopted by all the U.S. automakers by 1961.
 A horizontal roller-type "window blind" was available to hide the lower half of the wagon's 80 cuft cargo area.
-Motor Trend magazine conducted a comparison test of four 1958 station wagons (Rambler, Ford, DeSoto, and Oldsmobile) and found the compact Rambler could hold as much at the others.
+Motor Trend magazine conducted a comparison test of four 1958 station wagons (Rambler, Ford, DeSoto, and Oldsmobile) and found that the compact Rambler could hold as much cargo as the others.